Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Introduction

+However, realizing a scalable architecture with these spin qubits requires a robust long-range coupling mechanism, as direct exchange interaction is limited to nearest neighbors.
+To this end, both QDs~\cite {Vavilov2005,Petersson2012,Yang2016,Wang2022,Vonhoff2022,Utsumi2004,Stocker2024} and magnetic impurities~\cite {Chen2009a,Allerdt2015,Mousavi2021,Kettemann2024} can couple via Ruderman-Kittel-Kasuya-Yosida (RKKY) exchange~\cite {Ruderman1954,Kasuya1956,Yosida1957}.
+This interaction is mediated by the host electrons, alternating between ferromagnetic and antiferromagnetic regimes with distance, which facilitates entanglement generation~\cite {Cho2006,Allerdt2015}, even at long range~\cite{Yang2016,Elman2017}.

-Environment-mediated entanglement, such as that induced by RKKY interactions, can behave abruptly, exhibiting entanglement sudden death (ESD) \cite{Yu2004a,Yu2006a,Yu2006b,Ann2007,Yu2009}, a sudden loss of entanglement, and its counterpart, entanglement sudden birth (ESB) \cite {Yuan2007,Wang2018,Chen2024}.
-These phenomena have been reported in solid-state systems~\cite{Wang2018,Chen2024,Chen2025}, optical setups~\cite {Almeida2007}, and other platforms subject to various noisy~\cite {Yu2004a,Yashodamma2013} and non-Markovian~\cite{Bellomo2007,Bellomo2008} environments.
-The ESD-ESB transitions can be of finite duration (TFDs) or zero duration (TZDs).
-In addition, entanglement mechanisms have garnered significant attention and are considered essential in the field of spintronics~\cite{Yuan2022}.
-For example, spin chains acting as mediating environments facilitate long-distance entanglement~\cite{Bazhanov2018}, while locally applied magnetic pulses induce rapid spin dynamics that generate entanglement~\cite{Sivkov2017}.
-The parity of the mediator (an even or an odd number of spins) critically determines the resulting entanglement~ \cite{Hutton2004,Bazhanov2018}.
-It has also been reported that purity reduction can quantify the degree of entanglement~\cite{Stocker2022}.
-However, because entanglement lowers spin purity and thus the magnitude of the local magnetization, it is incompatible with semiclassical spin equations of motion that enforce strict conservation of spin magnitude, such as the standard Landau-Lifshitz-Gilbert equation~\cite {Mondal2021,GarciaGaitan2024}.
+Environment-mediated entanglement, such as that induced by RKKY, exhibits distinctive temporal behavior.
+It can change abruptly, leading to entanglement sudden death (ESD)~\cite{Yu2004a,Yu2006a,Yu2006b,Ann2007,Yu2009} ---a complete loss of entanglement in finite time---and its counterpart, entanglement sudden birth (ESB)~\cite{Yuan2007,Wang2018,Chen2024}.
+These phenomena, observed in various solid-state~\cite{Wang2018,Chen2024,Chen2025} and optical systems~\cite{Almeida2007}, involve ESD-ESB transitions that can be of finite (TFD) or zero duration (TZD).
+The parity of the mediator~\cite {Hutton2004,Bazhanov2018} critically determines the resulting entanglement.
+Furthermore, because entanglement reduces spin purity~\cite{Stocker2022}, accurately modeling these systems requires a fully quantum treatment, as semiclassical approaches (like the Landau-Lifshitz-Gilbert equation) fail to capture the non-conservation of local spin magnitude~\cite {Mondal2021,GarciaGaitan2024}.